kolunmi/dnote/README.md

 # control the location and time until expiration
 echo top right | dnote -loc 4 -exp 15

-# consruct a progress bar with fraction values
+# construct a progress bar with fraction values
 echo '75%' | dnote -pbar 3 4

 # associate the notification with an id, so any existing matches will be overwritten